echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 ETH to eETH conversion:

-1. When the event of new address creation is emitted by the main smart contract, one of the committee members receives this event and sends `sidechain_eth_approve_address_operation` into the Echo network.
+1. When the event of new address creation is emitted by the main smart contract, one of the committee members receives this event and evaluates `sidechain_eth_approve_address_operation` into the Echo network.
 The address is added to the list of observed addresses.
-2. When the deposit is transferred to the created address and the transfer event is emitted by the main smart contract, committee member that tracked `sidechain_eth_spv_create_operation` creates and sends `sidechain_eth_deposit_operation` into the Echo network with the transaction details.
+2. When the deposit is transferred to the created address and the transfer event is emitted by the main smart contract, committee member evaluates `sidechain_eth_deposit_operation` with the transaction details.
-3. In 24 hours each of the committee members creates and sends `sidechain_eth_send_deposit_operation` which approves the deposit.
+3. Each of the committee members create and send `sidechain_eth_send_deposit_operation` which deposit approve.
 4. eETH-s are issued to the user account and `sidechain_issue_operation` is applied.

 eETH to ETH conversion:

 1. Withdrawal operation is withdrawing the eETH-s from the users account and is creating pending withdrawal object in the Echo chain.
-2. 24 hours after the withdrawal operation is sent by the user, each committee member is sending `sidechain_eth_send_withdraw_operation`.
+2. After the withdrawal operation is sent by the user, each committee member is sending `sidechain_eth_send_withdraw_operation`.
 After the operation is approved, each committee member is sending transaction into Ethereum network by invoking the withdraw method of the main smart contract.
 3. After the withdrawal is approved on the smart contract side, the Ethers are transferred to the specified account and the appropriate event is emitted.
-4. One of the committee member tracks `sidechain_eth_spv_create_operation` and sends `sidechain_eth_approve_withdraw_operation` into the Echo network after receiving this event.
+4. One of the committee members receives this event and evaluates `sidechain_eth_approve_withdraw_operation`.
 5. The withdrawal is marked as processed and `sidechain_burn_operation` is applied.

 ### Committee member operations for ERC20